ctatis1/showcase/content/docs/Exercises/ImageProcessing.md

 In image processing, a kernel, convolution matrix, or mask is a small matrix used for blurring, sharpening, embossing, edge detection, and more.
 This is accomplished by doing a convolution between the kernel and an image.
 Or more simply, when each pixel in the output image is a function of the nearby pixels (including itself) in the input image, the kernel is that function.

+* Ridges or edge detection: is the attempt, via software, to locate ridges in an image, defined as curves whose points are local maxima of the function, akin to geographical ridges.
+* Identity: is a function that always returns the value that was used as its argument, unchanged.
+* Gaussian Blur 3x3: a Gaussian blur (also known as Gaussian smoothing) is the result of blurring an image by a Gaussian function.
+It is a widely used effect in graphics software, typically to reduce image noise and reduce detail.

+### Region of Interest (ROI)

 ## Original Image

 ## Code